betaflight/betaflight/src/main/target/ALIENFLIGHTF1/AlienFlight.md

 https://github.com/MJ666/Flight-Controllers

-AlienFlightNG (Next Generation) designs are released for noncommercial use (CC BY-NC-SA 4.0) can be found here:
+AlienFlightNG (Next Generation) designs are released for noncommercial use (CC BY-NC-SA 4.0) or (CC BY-NC-ND 4.0) can be found here:

 http://www.alienflightng.com